kenkenen/homelab/README.md

 ### Script Explanation:
 The script first defines the names for the external and internal switches, retrieves the network adapter connected to the internet, and creates an external switch using that adapter.
 It then creates an internal switch for private networking.
 The script proceeds to define the VM's name, ISO file path, memory size, and disk size, creating a new VM with these specifications.
 Secure boot is disabled for the VM, and a virtual hard disk is added.
 Three network adapters are attached to the VM: two to the external switch and one to the internal switch, with MAC address spoofing enabled for all three.
 Finally, the ISO file is set as the DVD drive for the VM.

-Follow through with the installation of Proxmox VE via the console and proceed with the next steps.

 </details>